SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 make RISCV_PREFIX=/path/to/riscv all
 ```

 Several files will be dumped into this directory and intermediate files are placed in `BUILD/`.
-The end-product files are also committed into Git to make it possible to test Qemu without having the full GNU toolchain.
+The end-product files are also committed into Git to make it possible to test QEMU without having the full GNU toolchain.

 The most interesting files from our perspective are `nothing.bin` and `nothing.dump`: